AdobeDocs/advertising-cloud.en/help/dsp/audiences/audience-about.md

 ## Importing First-party and Third-party Data Segments

-Advertising Cloud DSP can import your own first-party data segments from your data management platform (DMP) and provide them to any set of advertisers, as needed.
+DSP can import your own first-party data segments from your data management platform (DMP) and provide them to any set of advertisers, as needed.

+DSP is an integrated destination for the [!DNL Adobe Real-Time Customer Data Profile (CDP)](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), allowing you to share authenticated first-party segments with approved advertisers and users for campaign activation.
+To learn more about the Real-Time CDP integration, see the [Sources section](sources/source-about.md).

-Advertising Cloud DSP can also import custom third-party segments, including complex combinations of third-party segments.
+DSP can also import custom third-party segments, including complex combinations of third-party segments.
 You can provide the segments to any set of advertisers, as needed.

 Contact your [!DNL Adobe] account team for more information.